tonyelhabr/tetext/README.md

 Additionally, see [this blog post analyzing personal Google search history](https://tonyelhabr.rbind.io/posts/tidy-text-analysis-google-search-history/) to see code that are similar to the code used to implement this package's functions:

-Additionally, one can review the tests files for further function usage
+Finally, the tests files can provide worthwhile examples of function usage